 Treatment / Management

-The OBGYN generalist holds an important role as a patient counselor and also as the link to the reproductive endocrinologist.
-Patient counseling should include general ways to optimize fertility, including maintaining a healthy weight and upholding a healthy lifestyle, including smoking cessation and reduction of alcohol intake.[10]
-OBGYN physicians should always inform their patients regarding fertility concerns regardless of the patient’s desire to actively achieve pregnancy or not.
-It is essential to include the decreased pregnancy rates for patients in their 30s and 40s both naturally and using artificial reproductive technology as a part of counseling about birth control in every well-woman visit.[11]
+Obstetric and gynecology clinicians are essential as patient educators and links to reproductive endocrinology specialists.
+Patient counseling should include general ways to optimize fertility, including maintaining a healthy weight and upholding a healthy lifestyle, including smoking cessation and reduction of alcohol intake.[5]
+Obstetric and gynecology clinicians should educate patients regarding fertility concerns and family planning, regardless of the patient's current desire to actively achieve pregnancy.
+Clinicians should discuss the decreasing pregnancy rates for patients in their 30s and 40s, both naturally and using assisted reproductive technology, as part of routine counseling about family planning.[20]

 Differential Diagnosis